 Luxembourg law does not contain any provisions regarding debt-to-equity ratios.
-Based on transfer pricing principles generally applied by the Luxembourg tax authorities, one should generally avoid a debt-to-equity ratio in excess of 85:15 for the financing of subsidiaries.
-If a higher ratio is maintained, a portion of the interest payments may be considered constructive dividends, which will not be deductible for Luxembourg corporation income tax purposes, and, depending on the case, a Luxembourg dividend withholding tax obligation may arise.
-Interest-free debt, in general, qualifies as equity for purposes of the 85:15 test.
+However, a debt-to-equity ratio of 85:15 is generally required in practice by the Luxembourg tax authorities for the financing of qualifying participations.
+If a higher ratio is maintained, a portion of the interest payments may be considered as a deemed dividend, which will not be deductible for Luxembourg corporation income tax purposes, and, depending on the case, a Luxembourg dividend withholding tax obligation may arise.